 They should (or might) know who's who.
 Let them know that you're interested in tracing the family roots.
 They may be thrilled to tell all, but don't expect them to give you answers right away.
 If this happens, don't get upset.
 You'll have to go about getting the answers a different way.

 2. Make note especially of names; relationships; dates of birth, death and marriage; places of residence; church affiliations; and nationalities.

 Gather data from family bibles, letters, diaries, account books, samplers, photos, obituaries, tombstones and other family records.
 Note any variations in names.

 After you have gathered all the data you can from steps one and two:

 1. You should begin browsing the Reference Tools, Vital Records, and other links located above to see what is there for you to use to expedite your search.

 2. Chart the information to clarify relationships and to fill in the omitted information that was left blank in step two.
 This will require you to have notebook paper and folders to store your documents and to write down pertinent information.

-3. You can use this chart from Ancestry or click on Additional Resources for more options.
+3. You can use these charts from ThoughtCo.com or click on Additional Resources for more options.